matt-harvey/swx/README.rst

 active activity the name of which matches that regular expression.
 This can save a fair bit of typing when switching back to a recently used activity.

+After switching to an activity, ``swx`` always displays a message confirming the full name of the activity switched to - or confirming that activity has ceased, as the case may be.

 Note activity names are case-sensitive.

 The "resume" command